TonyArchBrown/sirilAutomation/README.md

 Do not stack frames where the light frame's weighted FWHW values is greater than this value.
 Useful number to start with is 5, some will think this not strict enough!

 #### filter Roundness
 Do not stack frames where the light frame's Roundness is less than this value.
-Useful number to start with is 0.8, 80% roundness is practically indistingishable from round.
+Useful number to start with is 0.8, 80% roundness is practically indistinguishable from round.